Ms. Gray 6-8th Grade ELA/GT

 Students read dystopian literature and related informational texts to understand how individual perspectives are shaped by knowledge and memory and to determine whether perfection is worth the sacrifice.
 Students express their understanding by analyzing how a theme is developed through characters and their contrasting points of view and also comparing and contrasting the themes of similar texts.

-3rd Unit: Behind the Scenes, or 30 Years a Slave and 4 Years in the White House, by Elizabeth Keckley (as well as several companion novels that will be student choice from a list)
+Anchor Text: excerpts from Behind the Scenes, or 30 Years a Slave and 4 Years in the White House, by Elizabeth Keckley (This book is available at school and does not need to be purchased.
+We will also read several student selected companion novels.)

 Students read literary and informational texts about the Civil War, a tumultuous period in our country’s history.
 Students understand that by examining different perspectives through various accounts, real and fictional, they can gain a deeper understanding of the time period and express their understanding through identifying and then comparing and contrasting different accounts of people, events, and ideas of the time.